Codeless Network Programming For Non-Programmers

 FlowCODER visualizes and speeds up development of packet driven finite-state machines and requires zero coding in many cases.
 One can start quickly by importing a Pcap file with the packet exchange of interest.

-FlowCODER is fully stateful, WYSIWYG programmable at any stack layer, fast (coded in C++), scalable, with a huge and growing library of supported protocols.
+FlowCODER is fully stateful, WYSIWYG programmable at any stack layer, fast (coded in C++), scalable, with a huge and growing library of supported L4-L7 and L2-L3 protocols.
 It allows on the fly editing of packets at any stack layer and importing of a Pcap file as a starting point of designing a networking state machine.
-No other tool has a full stack packet editor as powerful as SafePcap.
+No other networking product has a full stack packet editor as powerful as SafePcap.

 No. We execute them directly.
 No scripting language is required.